Bug report #17475

 Btw. the dataset you attached contains more missing routes than the screenshot - e.g. in the roundabout's neighbourhood.

-#5 Updated by Joshua Geoghegan almost 7 years ago
+#5 Updated by Joshua Geoghegan about 7 years ago

 Thanks for that.